kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 ### Access Required
 Ensure that the previous Enhancements Lead has given (or facilitated getting) you access to:
 - GitHub teams
-  - features-maintainers
+  - enhancements-maintainers
   - kubernetes-milestone-maintainers
-- OWNERS_ALIASES (as `features-maintainers` in [kubernetes/features][k/features] repo)
+- OWNERS_ALIASES (as `enhancements-maintainers` in [kubernetes/enhancements][k/enhancements] repo)
-- Edit access to the Kubernetes x.y.0 Enhancements Tracking Sheet e.g., [Kubernetes 1.12 Features Tracking][1.12-tracking]
+- Edit access to the Kubernetes x.y.0 Enhancements Tracking Sheet e.g., [Kubernetes 1.12 Enhancements Tracking][1.12-tracking]

 ## Process

 ### Standards
 As mentioned previously, the Enhancements Lead role encompasses several cross-functional responsibilities with [SIG PM][sig-pm].

-The process of maintaining an enhancement in Kubernetes is documented in the [kubernetes/features][k/features] repo.
-Any questions / concerns / suggestions for improvement to the Enhancements process should be raised as GitHub issues / PRs to k/features.
+The process of maintaining an enhancement in Kubernetes is documented in the [kubernetes/enhancements][k/enhancements] repo.
+Any questions / concerns / suggestions for improvement to the Enhancements process should be raised as GitHub issues / PRs to k/enhancements.

-It is important that this process be followed and documentation remain up-to-date as the [Enhancements repo][k/features] is the primary ingress point for contributors interested in tracking enhancements.
+It is important that this process be followed and documentation remain up-to-date as the [Enhancements repo][k/enhancements] is the primary ingress point for contributors interested in tracking enhancements.

 ### Milestone Activities + Timing
 - Link items from succession section
-- (optional) Watch the kubernetes/features repo to get notified on all issues
+- (optional) Watch the kubernetes/enhancements repo to get notified on all issues
 - Ensure that Enhancement Tracking sheet for the new release was created by the previous Enhancements Lead and populated with the enhancements removed from the previous milestone
 - Enhancements Tracking sheet is shortlinked with the pattern `k8sxyy-enhancements` e.g., http://bit.ly/k8s113-enhancements
 - Ensure the Enhancements Tracking sheet has the appropriate permissions: